vbookshelf/How-to-Add-Arduino-Tool-Calls-to-Ai-Chat/README.md

 ## Conclusion

-This example is a stepping stone toward building more complex AI-driven IoT and robotics projects.
+This example is a stepping stone toward building more complex AI-driven IoT and conversational robotics projects.

 <br>